AJ2O/bytesizelinks/README.md

 <img src="Diagrams/CodeRelease.png" alt="Architecture"/>

 ## Notes
-- CodePipeline is automatically triggered whenever it detects a change in this GitHub repository
+- [CodePipeline](https://aws.amazon.com/codepipeline/) is automatically triggered whenever it detects a change in this GitHub repository:
+- 1. The code is compiled with [CodeBuild](https://aws.amazon.com/codebuild/), and unit tests are executed against it.
+- 2. Once the code is built, and the unit tests pass, the build artifacts are stored in an [S3 bucket](https://aws.amazon.com/s3/).
-- CodeBuild saves the build artifacts in storage, which is then used by CodeDeploy to update the web servers
+- 3. [CodeDeploy](https://aws.amazon.com/codedeploy/) uses the stored artifacts and deploys the updated app into the web servers
 - CodeDeploy uses a [Blue/Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html), using two live environments:
   - **Blue:** Uses the existing code
   - **Green:** Uses the new code